fixrb/test_tube/README.md

 end
 ```

-A _matcher_ is an object that responds to the `matches?` method with a block
-parameter representing the _actual value_ to be compared.

-Back to our Ruby experiments, one possibility would be to `invoke` a whole block
+One possibility would be to `invoke` a whole block of code:
-of code:

 ```ruby
 block_of_code = -> { "101010".to_i(2) }